-My dear Borel, My theorems, invoked by Fatou, are now criticized by Beppo Levi in the Rendiconti dei Lincei.
-Beppo Levi has not been able to fill in a few simple intermediate arguments and got stuck at a serious mistake of formulation which Montel earlier pointed out to me and which is easy to fix.
-Of course, I began by writing a note where I treated him like rotten fish.
+3 [Lebesgue 1991, p.
+148f] "My dear Borel, My theorems, that are being used by Fatou, are now criticized by Beppo Levi in the Rendiconti dei Lincei.
+Beppo Levi has not been able to fill in a few simple intermediate arguments and got stuck at a serious mistake of formulation which Montel once pointed out to me and which is easy to fix.
+Of course, I began by writing a note where I picked him out like rotten fish.
 But then, after a letter from Segre, and because putting down those interested in my work is not the way to build a worldwide reputation, I was less harsh....